tangentyh/notes-of-tan/mac-notes.md

          - history-incremental-search-forward, history-incremental-search-backward — find next occurrence or invert search
          - quote-insert
          - vi prefixed version of the above and vi-cmd-mode, vi-repeat-search, vi-rev-repeat-search
-         - exit — send-break restore, movement commands retain
+         - exit — send-break restores, movement commands retains
    - modifying text
      - kill
        - `⌃` `h`, `⌃` `d` — backward-delete-char, delete-char-or-list, in Terminal `exit` if no character when `⌃` `d`